 Unlike their passive counterparts, active FET ribbon mics will not be damaged by phantom power.
-In fact, they require phantom power to effectively run their impedance converters!
+In fact, they require phantom power to run their impedance converters effectively!

-You may have noticed that there’s no transformer at the output of the above diagram.
+You may have noticed that there's no transformer at the output of the above diagram.
 Many solid-state microphones are designed with transformerless output circuits rather than with transformers.
-Transformers are not absolutely necessary in this case and transformerless circuits tend to sound cleaner and are cheaper to manufacture.
+Transformers are unnecessary in this case, and transformerless circuits tend to sound cleaner and are cheaper to manufacture.

 Active Tube Ribbon Microphones